GuideUpdated March 26, 2026

 Quick Answer

-Therapists improve local SEO by optimizing their Google Business Profile with complete information, earning Google reviews consistently, building citations on therapy directories, and ensuring their name, address, and phone number are identical across all online listings.
+Therapists improve local SEO by optimizing their Google Business Profile with complete information, building citations on therapy directories, and ensuring their name, address, and phone number are identical across all online listings.

-Local SEO determines whether your practice appears in the Google Maps pack, the group of three business listings shown at the top of location-based searches.
-For most therapists, local SEO delivers the fastest results because the competition is lower than organic search.
+Local SEO determines whether your practice appears in the Google Maps pack, the group of three business listings shown for location-based searches.
+For many therapists, this work moves sooner than broad organic ranking because Google already has a defined business entity to match against local intent.

 The local SEO ranking factors that matter most